 - How many Navy personnel globally are involved in IW and CT activities, and where are they located?
-How much funding is the Navy expending each year on such activities? - Is the Navy adequately managing its individual augmentee (IA) program?46 - Is the Navy devoting sufficient attention and resources to riverine warfare?47 - Is the Navy adequately coordinating its IW and CT activities and initiatives with other organizations, such as the Special Operations Command (SOCOM) and the Coast Guard? - Are the Navy's recent IW and CT organizational changes appropriate?
-What other Navy organizational changes might be needed?
+How much funding is the Navy expending each year on such activities? - Is the Navy devoting sufficient attention and resources to riverine warfare?41